Why You Can’t Take Photos in the Sistine Chapel (The Real Reason)

 Yes, photography is allowed in most areas of the Vatican Museums—just not in the Sistine Chapel.
 Great photo spots include the Spiral Staircase and the Raphael Rooms.

-Where can I take photos of the Sistine Chapel artwork legally?
+Where can I take Photos in the Sistine Chapel artwork legally?

 Before entering the chapel, there are high-quality images and screens on display that show detailed views of Michelangelo’s ceiling.
 These are perfect for photos and fully allowed.